Sustainable Smallholder Agribusiness in Western and Central Africa (completed)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Western and Central African smallholders have sustainably improved their income and food supply from diversified production.
+In Western and Central Africa, 475,000 smallholders have sustainably improved their income and food supply from more diversified agricultural cultivation.

 The project is working with 50 public and private partners in Cameroon, Côte d’Ivoire, Ghana, Nigeria and Togo.
 In Farmer Business School (FBS) training, farmers learn how they can improve their planning of cocoa and food production and increase yields and incomes by investing in improved cultivation techniques.
 Farmers also benefit from advice on good cultivation practice and digital media.
 The Cooperative Business School (CBS) approach builds on the concept behind the FBS training.

 Agricultural trading companies, microfinance institutions and producer organisations operate business service centres (BSCs), which give farmers technical advice, supply them with fertilisers, seeds and pesticides, provide market information, and support farmers in matters relating to loans and insurance.
 The main focal areas include food production in line with good agricultural practices, and healthy diets.

 After completing their training at the FBS, young people start work with the business service centres, offering services such as land surveying and tree cutting, which reduces the need for crop protection agents.
 In this way, people with qualifications find work and can generate income.

 The project supports its partners in consolidating and independently developing their approaches.
 Since 2017, the FBS has also been providing advice to interested programmes, companies and organisations in Africa on adapting and implementing the approaches that have been tried out.